-There’s a few factors you should take into account when choosing your tour.
-I considered the amount of activities to be the most important, followed by what kind of people would be on the tour, and then of course, price.
+There are a few factors you should take into account when choosing your tour.
+I considered the number of activities to be the most important, followed by what kind of people would be on the tour, and of course, price.

-I’ve spoken to some other travel bloggers and was shocked that they went on actual cruise ships for over $500 for just two days.
-Other people I’ve spoken to have tried to go as cheap as possible, paying as little as $60 and then suffering a miserable night sleeping on a cramped boat.
+I’ve spoken to other travelers and was shocked that some went on actual cruise ships, spending over $500 for just two days.
+Others that I’ve spoken to have tried to go as cheap as possible.
+You could pay as little as $60, but suffer a miserable night sleeping on a cramped boat.
 Aside from price, the other two factors are going to be relatively out of your control.
-Unless money ain’t a thang and you feel like booking your own private chartered tour, you’re kind of at the mercy of the tour agencies when it comes to what you’re actually going to do and who you’re going to be doing that stuff with.
+Unless money ain’t a thang and you feel like booking your own private chartered tour, you’re at the mercy of the tour agencies when it comes to what you’re actually going to do and who you’re going to be doing that stuff with.

-My friends took a flight from Laos to Hanoi, while I opted to take the worst bus ride of my life, spanning 38 hours of misery.
+My friends took a flight from Laos to Hanoi, while I opted to take the worst bus ride of my life.
+It spanned 38 hours of misery.
 They left me for dead and went on to Ha Long Bay without me, so I was starting from scratch once I got to Hanoi.
-It was crucial for me to pick a tour which would pit me with other backpackers and young travelers looking to have a good time.
-If this is your thing, then regardless of how you feel about staying at hostels, they are the best place for you to ask about tours.
+It was crucial for me to pick a tour which would put me with other backpackers and young travelers looking to have a good time.
+If having a good time is your goal, shop around at hostels.
+Regardless of how you feel about staying at them, they are the best place to ask about tours.